Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 > NOTE: The command will wait until the deployment is ready so please be patient.
 See below for [troubleshooting](#troubleshooting) tips.

-The provided command installs the most current version of ACS Enterprise.
+The `helm` command above installs the most current released version of ACS Enterprise.

 #### Enterprise deployment for previous versions